Customerly/wordpress-live-chat-plugin/trunk/readme.txt

 == Changelog ==
 We are constantly working on this plugin to improve the Live Chat features.
 In this version we fixed a series of bug and included the new live chat version 2.0.
 This includes:
-- A Brand New Live Chat UI
-- Included Help Center in the Live Chat
+- Improved performances of the Live Chat
-- Calendly Integration
-- Video Live Chat
+- Added full support for Contact Form 7

 == Upgrade Notice ==